cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-4-podman-unbound.md

 - Part 2: [Network and Internet](/article/diy-linux-router-part-2-network-and-internet)
 - Part 3: [Users, Security and Firewall](/article/diy-linux-router-part-3-users-security-firewall)

-In the previous parts, we installed the operating system, configured the gateway internet functionality with PPPoE, and made some security adjustments by defining the authentication method and configuring the firewall.
+In the previous parts, we installed the operating system, configured the gateway's internet functionality using PPPoE, and made security adjustments by setting up authentication methods and configuring the firewall.

 Now, it's time to install **Podman**, a drop-in replacement for Docker with some interesting features, and configure **Unbound** to run on it.